CHINA LANDSCAPES

 7. Dagyandal Valley and finally

 8. Tianzi Mountain.
-From a central area one can walk along a more challenging ridge.
+From a central area, one can walk along a more challenging ridge.

 Image result for Tianzi Mountain.

-At the south end is a glass plank suspended over the cliff face and an escalator to Tianmen Cave, a huge arch and continuing to the valley floor.
-The other option is the Tianzi Cableway which descends througj fantastic columns to the main road and the bus that returns to the Wulinyuan Entrance.
+At the south end is a glass plank suspended over the cliff face and an escalator to Tianmen Cave, a huge arch continuing to the valley floor.
+The other option is the Tianzi Cableway which descends through fantastic columns to the main road and the bus that returns to the Wulinyuan Entrance.
 The top was socked in, raining and cold, and I opted for the cableway to return to Zhangjiajie City and my comfy hotel room.

 There are easily three full days of hiking available in Zhangjiajie National Park.
 Crowds were large on this rainy, cold, no-view Tuesday in late November.
 I can only imagine what they might be like on a weekend in peak season with a nice day.
 The ethereal landscape here is not to be missed.
 Nothing else like it exists in the world.

 I don’t think I have seen so many signs with stilted English as in this park.
 The signs are large wood billboards, rocks with incised letters and other expensive productions.
 Brochures are poorly translated.
 Names of viewpoints and natural features are very poetic.
 There was an unfortunate amount of garbage littering the trees below the cliffs despite many garbage cans.
-Trails are also littered with signs warning of dangers: slippery paths, rockfall, and falling into creeks.
+Trails are also littered with signs warning of dangers: slippery paths, rockfalls, and falling into creeks.
 Chinese need a lot of babysitting.
 Everything has a long list of rules of behaviour and problems.
 A small bench swing on the Yangzi tour boat had 6 instructions on safe use!
 Maybe they find Chinese as non-intuitive as I do.

 DANXIA